 Different hair colours tend to have different densities, so it pays to know which products are best suited to your barnet.

-“Guys with blonde or lighter brown hair would suit a dry/matte finish,” says Easton.
+“Guys with blond or lighter brown hair would suit a dry/matte finish,” says Easton.
 Going for something sandier and drier is preferable, whereas dark-haired guys generally look better with a product that emphasises their hair’s natural shine.

 You Style Your Long Hair Like It’s Short